-Sanders proposes tax hike to pay for universal health care
+Sanders proposes tax hike to fund universal health care

 Charleston, S.C. — Vowing to achieve universal health care, Vermont Sen. Bernie Sanders released a sweeping proposal hours before Sunday’s Democratic presidential debate to create a new single-payer health care system in the United States paid for with a variety of widespread tax increases.